sbrunner/php-oauth2-client/README.md

 [these](https://paragonie.com/blog/2015/04/fast-track-safe-and-secure-php-sessions)
 best practices!

-OAuth 2.0 is very complicated to get right, even if you don't make the obvious mistakes, so please make sure you read the RFC and related security documents, i.e. [RFC 6749](https://tools.ietf.org/html/rfc6749), [RFC 6750](https://tools.ietf.org/html/rfc6750) and
+OAuth 2.0 is complicated to get right, even if you don't make the obvious mistakes, so please make sure you read the RFC and related security documents, i.e. [RFC 6749](https://tools.ietf.org/html/rfc6749), [RFC 6750](https://tools.ietf.org/html/rfc6750) and